-Aerial videography for geographical awareness of real estate marketing has been around for a long time through manned fixed winged aircraft and helicopters, but for small business owners, its expense has been cost-prohibitive.
-Granting this exemption would allow me to provide this service at a much lower cost.
-Further, my small UAS, when used properly, will pose no threat to the public given its small size and lack of combustible fuel when compared to larger manned aircraft.
-The operation of his UAS will minimize ecological damage and promote economic growth by providing information to companies looking to relocate or build in the Big Bear Lake, Ca. area.
+I state that aerial videography and photography for brands, events, and television has been around for a long time through manned fixed wing aircraft and helicopters, but for small business owners, its expense has been cost-prohibitive.
+Granting this exemption to 360P would allow our company to provide this service at a much lower cost.

+Further, I would like to indicate my small UAS will pose no threat to the public given its small size and lack of combustible fuel when compared to larger manned aircraft.
+I would also like to state that the operation of my UAS will minimize ecological damage and promote economic growth by providing information to companies or individuals looking to relocate or build in the Southern Maine region.